s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

 ### Managing Back-end Packages

-Revise **Gemfile** to add ruby version, and [rubygems](https://rubygems.org/) like 'pry' for debugging, 'rspec-rails' for testing, and `yardoc` for documentation.
+Revise **Gemfile** to add ruby version, and [rubygems](https://rubygems.org/) like 'pry' for debugging, 'rspec-rails' for testing, and 'yard' for documentation.

 ```` rb
 # Gemfile